 Emma Lawton was diagnosed with early onset Parkinson’s at the age of 29.
 Since then, she has made it her mission to raise awareness of the condition and continue her life as she planned.
 Emma campaigns and shares her story on social media, has published her own book on dealing with Parkinson’s and featured in a BBC documentary about assistive technology while continuing her career as a Creative Director.

 In 2015 Emma won the CharityComms Inspiring Communicator award for her fundraising for Parkinson’s and in 2017 she was listed as one of Management Today’s 35 women under 35.
 She has written articles for the Telegraph and Cosmopolitan and is a 3-time TEDx speaker.
-Fascinated by technology and its importance in managing health conditions, Emma is also Devices and Apps Strategist at Parkinson’s UK.
+Fascinated by technology and its importance in managing health conditions.

 Professor Steven Gill is a Professor of Neurosurgery, a consultant neurosurgeon and pioneer of the Convection Enhanced Delivery (CED) system which addresses the challenge of getting treatments past the blood brain barrier and into the brain.